Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/runbooks.md

   - `// selector` is the "default selector".
 You can also reference specific selectors in your KQL queries using this syntax: `// selector:name` where `name` is the name of a selector defined in the runbook (e.g., `my_app_resource`).
 This makes it easy to reference different selector-defined groups of resources within the same KQL query.
 - **Implicitly**: Most KQL queries including the default set included in APRL v2 don't include selector comments.
 Use the `-UseImplicitRunbookSelectors` script switch to automatically wrap every KQL query in an inner join that limits the scope of the query.

+{{< hint type=important >}}
-> __Important__: By default, implicit selectors will not be applied due to constraints on the total number of joins that can be included in a resource graph query.
+By default, implicit selectors will not be applied due to constraints on the total number of joins that can be included in a resource graph query.
 To use implicit selectors, you have to include the `-UseImplicitRunbookSelectors` switch when running the script.
+{{< /hint >}}

 By combining checks and selectors, you can easily define complex WARA review configurations using a simple JSON-based syntax.

 ### Parameters

 Parameters offer a simple syntax for dynamically customizing selectors and KQL queries.
 Parameters are arbitrary key/value pairs that are included in the `parameters` section of a runbook like this:

 ```json